 In general, ISRP reports provide written recommendations and comments on each proposal that is amenable to scientific review.
 These recommendations reflect the ISRP's consensus.
-To develop preliminary recommendations for this review, the ISRP used a multi-step process:
+To develop final recommendations, the ISRP used a multi-step process:

-- 1. ISRP individual reviews.
+1. ISRP individual reviews.
 Three reviewers were assigned to independently review each proposal and provide written evaluations.
 The ISRP assigned review teams based on expertise and whether members reviewed the project in the past or participated in site visits.
-Individual review comments and records of discussions are confidential and not available outside the ISRP review teams. - 2.
-Site visits.
-In March through May 2013, ISRP review teams made major, multi-day tours of projects in the areas of the basin accessible to anadromous fish.
+Individual reviewer's comments and records of discussions are confidential and not available outside the ISRP review teams.

+2. Site visits.
+In March through May 2013, ISRP review teams made multi-day tours of projects in the areas of the basin accessible to anadromous fish.
 These tours demonstrated that the projects are led by dedicated and knowledgeable staff and progress is being made.
 The tours provided numerous opportunities for wide ranging, nuanced discussions between ISRP review team members and project staff.
 Specifically, greater understanding and appreciation of the Council's Fish and Wildlife Program goals for ecosystem restoration are evident in the projects the ISRP visited.

-- 3. Project presentations.
+3. Project presentations.
 As part of the site visits, the project sponsors had an opportunity to present their proposals to the ISRP, Council staff, and BPA staff.
 Time was reserved for questions.
-These discussions greatly aided the ISRP in clarifying specific concerns and better understanding the projects in general. - 4.
-ISRP group evaluation meeting.
-Individual reviewer comments were compiled, and following the presentations, review teams met to discuss individual reviews, develop a consensus recommendation for each proposal, and ensure consistency across reviews. - 5.
-Preliminary report completion.
-After the evaluation meeting, individual and meeting comments were synthesized into a consensus statement on each proposal.
-The full group of ISRP and Peer Review Group reviewers evaluated and edited these draft consensus statements to produce this preliminary report.
+These discussions greatly aided the ISRP in clarifying specific concerns and better understanding the projects in general.

+4. ISRP group evaluation meeting.
+Individual reviewer comments were compiled, and following the presentations, review teams met to discuss individual reviews, develop a consensus recommendation for each proposal, and ensure consistency across reviews.